YogeshGoyyalA-1/LDO_Design/README.md

 ## Project Overview

-The primary goal of this project is to design an LDO using the GPDK 45nm Process Design Kit (PDK).
+The primary goal of this project is to design an LDO using the HP 45nm Process Design Kit (PDK).
 Key deliverables include generating technology-specific plots using Cadence and MATLAB, documenting the gm/id methodology, and designing the LDO tailored to the GPDK 45nm node.

 ---